Henri0088/File-Compression/Documentation/Implementation.md

 a String, which only has 1's and 0's.
 A separate BitWriter class is used to write this String into a file bit by bit instead of
 UTF-8 encoding each 1 and 0.

-At the moment the program has a very barebones UI which allows the user to compress any file they want.
-The compressed data is written into either 'HuffCompressed' or 'LZWCompressed' depending on the algorithm chosen.

-'HuffCompressed' and 'LZWCompressed' can also be decompressed back to 'HuffDecompressed' and 'LZWDecompressed' respectively.

 ### Time- and spacecomplexity analysis

 #### Lempel-Ziv-Welch compression